 - To coordinate and operate the Vinyl-2-Life action plan, which was commenced in 2006 (in collaboration with NSW DECC).
-This action plan: - Promotes the capability for re-processing contaminated waste PVC cable sheathing granulate; - Identifies additional sources of waste which can be reprocessed by PVC pipe manufacturers (e.g. sources of rigid UPVC waste). - Identifies potential recyclers/ re-processors of vinyl floor coverings both in Australia and overseas. - Commits relevant PSP signatories to trial recovery of end-of-life flooring and installation off-cuts when fitting new vinyl floor coverings. - To replace Lead in all PVC product applications by 2011 (this has already been achieved in PVC pipe); - To reduce VCM emissions in local production of PVC resin to less than 30g/tonne of PVC. - To require all signatories to reach or exceed the program's minimum acceptable standards in environmental management relating to their respective operations. - To require open disclosure of general information on additives used in PVC products or components to stakeholders upon request. - To monitor national and international scientific research and to share pertinent information with signatories and stakeholders. - To substitute Lead, Cadmium & hexavalent chrome pigments by 2010 where technically feasible and alternatives are available.
+This action plan: - o Promotes the capability for re-processing contaminated waste PVC cable sheathing granulate; - o Identifies additional sources of waste which can be reprocessed by PVC pipe manufacturers (e.g. sources of rigid UPVC waste). - o Identifies potential recyclers/ re-processors of vinyl floor coverings both in Australia and overseas. - o Commits relevant PSP signatories to trial recovery of end-of-life flooring and installation off-cuts when fitting new vinyl floor coverings.

+- To replace Lead in all PVC product applications by 2011 (this has already been achieved in PVC pipe); - To reduce VCM emissions in local production of PVC resin to less than30g/tonne of PVC. - To require all signatories to reach or exceed the program's minimum acceptable standards in environmental management relating to their respective operations. - To require open disclosure of general information on additives used in PVC products or components to stakeholders upon request. - To monitor national and international scientific research and to share pertinent information with signatories and stakeholders. - To substitute Lead, Cadmium & hexavalent chrome pigments by 2010 where technically feasible and alternatives are available. - To reduce the VCM emissions standard for local production of PVC resin to less than 30g/tonne of PVC. - To require use of mercury-free processes throughout the supply chain in relation to both mercury cell chlorine and mercury process VCM production.